-PIT-tagged steelhead were detected between 27 February and 4 June as they ascended the Twisp River to spawn.
-Based on recaptures of PIT-tagged fish above the Twisp River array, detection efficiency for adult steelhead was 97.5%.
-Thirteen NOR steelhead were retained for broodstock.
-A total of 23 HOR steelhead were removed as surplus at the weir and 48 HOR steelhead were retained for broodstock.
-Few observations were made of anchor-tagged steelhead in 2016, so comparisons of spawn timing and spawner distributions of hatchery and wild fish were not made.
+PIT-tagged steelhead were detected between 16 March and 11 June as they ascended the Twisp River to spawn.
+Based on recaptures of PIT-tagged fish above the Twisp River array, detection efficiency for adult steelhead was 84.8%.
+However, some adults could have bypassed the TWR array in the new side channel adjacent to the array.
+Ten NOR steelhead were retained for broodstock.
+A total of 18 HOR steelhead were removed as surplus at the weir and no HOR steelhead were retained for broodstock.
+In 2017, no observations were made of anchor-tagged HOR steelhead on redds, so comparisons of spawn timing and spawner distributions of HOR and NOR fish were not made.

-Redd surveys in the Twisp River basin were conducted from 10 March to 3 June.
-Redd surveys in the mainstem Methow River from the MRW array upstream of Winthrop downstream to Pateros were conducted from 4 March to 2 June.
-Early, prolonged high flow precluded surveyors ability to effectively document steelhead redds in 2016, so all subbasin redd totals should be considered minimum values.
-Based on PIT-based escapement estimates (Truscott et al. 2017), removal of fishery harvest, and comprehensive Twisp River redd counts (Goodman et al. 2017), an estimated 682 steelhead redds were created in the Methow River basin in 2016 (Tables 3-5).
+Redd surveys in the Twisp River basin were conducted from 13 March to 31 May.
+Redd surveys in the Mainstem Methow River from the MRW array upstream of Winthrop downstream to Pateros were conducted from 3 March to 2 May.
+Early, prolonged high flow precluded surveyors ability to effectively document steelhead redds in 2017, so all subbasin redd totals should be considered minimum values.
+Based on PIT-based escapement estimates (Truscott et al. 2018), an estimated 533 steelhead redds were created in the Methow River basin in 2017 (Table 4).
 Historic redd counts for each of the subbasins are listed in Appendices B1-B4.

-Based on biological sampling during 2016 run evaluation at Wells Dam, the age distribution of HOR steelhead was skewed towards 1-salt fish (72.6%); NOR steelhead were also skewed towards 1-salt fish (61.4%).
-Based on scale analysis, 29.6% (N = 42) of the steelhead sampled at the Twisp River weir were NOR (Table 6).
-Using expanded redd counts by tributary, and the mean fecundity from Wells Hatchery broodstock by salt age and origin, an estimated 3,504,116 were deposited in the Methow Basin (Table 7).
-This estimate may be biased towards hatchery (ad-clipped) fish and not representative of actual spawners since the majority of fish used to estimate mean fecundity were from Wells Hatchery broodstock.
+Based on biological sampling during 2017 run evaluation at Wells Dam, the age distribution of HOR steelhead was skewed towards 2-salt fish (94.7%); NOR steelhead were also skewed towards 2-salt fish (81.7%).
+Based on scale analysis, 44.3% (N = 43) of the steelhead sampled at the Twisp River weir were NOR (Table 5).
+Using expanded redd counts by tributary, and the mean fecundity from Wells Hatchery broodstock by salt age and origin, an estimated 3,309,930 were deposited in the Methow Basin (Table 6).
+This estimate may be biased towards hatchery (ad-clipped) fish and not representative of actual spawners since the majority of fish used to calculate means were from Wells Hatchery broodstock.